Student halls and houses

 Pros and cons of student halls

-University halls of residence are great places to make friends and be part of the social scene, and are great for support should you need it in those first few weeks and months away from home.
+University halls of residence are ideal places to make friends and be part of the social scene.
+They’re great for support should you need it in those first few weeks and months away from home.
 However, they're often loud and distracting well into the beginning of the academic year.

 Many universities will guarantee accommodation if you've firmly accepted their offer by a given date in the summer, though this isn't always the case if you come through Clearing.